thelia/thelia.github.io/en/documentation/modules/hooks/hook_create.md

     <h1>Create hooks | <small>Hooks</small></h1>
 </div>

-If you want to attach your module to some Hooks, you can do this pretty easily by following these steps :
+If you want to attach your module to some hooks, you can do this pretty easily by following these steps :

 ##Declare hook